 Today is the 57th birthday of X Minus One, a science fiction anthology that debuted on NBC radio on 24 April 1955.
 It began as a sort-of revival of pioneering sci-fi program, Dimension X and the first fifteen episodes were remakes from that series.
 The remainder of the episodes were originals from staff writers Ernest … Continue reading Happy Birthday, X Minus One – radio’s greatest sci-fi anthology!

-On this day, in 1944, The Life of Riley premiered on the Blue network (later known as ABC).
+On 16 January1944, The Life of Riley, premiered on the Blue Network (later ABC).
 The Life of Riley began with an audition taping on 25 July 1943 after its creation by Irving Brecher.
-Over the course of roughly 320 episodes, it established itself as one of the most enduringly funny sitcoms on … Continue reading Happy Birthday, The Life of Riley! – or – What a revoltin’ development this is!
+Over the course of roughly 320 episodes, it established itself as one of the most enduringly funny sitcoms on Old Time Radio. … Continue reading Happy Birthday, The Life of Riley! – or – What a revoltin’ development this is!

 Broadway Is My Beat, was a dark, gritty radio drama that began airing 62 years ago today on CBS, debuting 27 February 1949.
 The series revolved around Times Square homicide detective Danny Clover.
 NEW YORK ERA When the program debuted, it was produced in New York City.
 Clover was portrayed by actor Anthony Ross, a … Continue reading Broadway is My Beat